 This entry was posted on Friday, December 18th, 2009 at 14:03 and is filed under Protest against settlements and outposts, Sheikh Jarrah.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Friday, December 18 2009 Report from the Protest March to Sheikh Jarrah